| Mission 13:

 gone long before that.
 At least the shuttles are still working—why,

+nobody knows, but they are."
 Captain Tanya Elizabeth Lawrence closed her tired

 eyes and took a deep breath.
 She couldn’t find an alternative